-Gajar Methi Subzi ~ Carrot Fenugreek Stir Fry from Haryana
+Gajar Methi Subzi ~ Carrot Fenugreek Stir Fry, Haryana

-When I was looking for recipes to cook for this state, the subzi (curry) I really wanted to try was hara dhania cholia.
+When looking for recipes to cook for this state, the subzi (curry) that was on top of my list is hara dhania cholia.
 Hara dhania is coriander leaves or cilantro and cholia is fresh green garbanzo beans.
-I love garbanzo beans and whenever my Indian store has it in stock, I pick up a small bag.
-I checked the store couple of times in winter as it is the season but unfortunately could not find any.
+I love garbanzo beans and whenever Indian store has it in stock, I pick up a small bag.
+Fresh garbanzo is abundantly available in winters and hence checked the store a few times in winter.
+Unfortunately, I could not find any.
 Here are a few ways to cook green garbanzo beans.
-Since vegetables are part of everyday cuisine, I decided to do methi gajar subzi (Fenugreek leaves carrot stir fry).
+Since vegetables are part of everyday cuisine, I made gajar methi subzi (Fenugreek leaves carrot stir fry).

 - 560 grams or 2 big Carrots ~ Gajar or 3 cups cut Carrots